-CAS are issued up to three months before course start dates for new students and it is advisable to be ready to make an application for a Tier 4 (General) visa as soon as you have the CAS.
+CAS are issued up to three months before course start dates for new students and it is advisable to be ready to make an application for a Student visa as soon as you have the CAS.

 Before a CAS can be issued UWE Bristol needs to be certain that:

-- you have not exceeded your five year or eight-year cap (either before starting your course or during the duration of your course)
+- you have not exceeded any time cap (either before starting your course or during the duration of your course)